CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/cmaq-vm/save_ami.md

 Download the full 12US1 Domain that is netCDF4 compressed and convert it to classic netCDF-3 compression.
 Then run for the full domain on 32 processors.

+The model failed, with a signal 9 - likely not enough memory available to run the model.

+Saved the AMI and used a c6a.48xlarge with 192 vcpus, running as spot instance.

+Spot Pricing cost for Linux in US East Region

+c6a.48xlarge	$6.4733 per Hour